 Put your new learning to the test and get started with one of our free knitting patterns from The Simple Collection, a learn-to-knit series designed to help knitters make the next stitch and learn the next skill.
 And be sure to share this post with newer knitters you know who are still a little bit unclear about knitting-pattern conventions.

 Are there any elements of pattern reading that you still find unclear?
-Comment on this post or contact us directly, so we can improve this teaching tool.
+Contact us directly, so we can improve this teaching tool.

 ~ Emily and Alexa